The Descendant (DSC) in Astrology

 What the Descendant Represents

 The Descendant sits directly opposite the Ascendant, at the exact midpoint of the chart’s horizontal axis.
-Where the Ascendant describes how someone enters the world on their own, the Descendant describes what they look for once another person enters the picture.
+Where the Ascendant describes how someone enters the world on their own, the Descendant describes what they look for once another person enters the picture, in any significant one-on-one bond, not only romantic ones.

 The Descendant and the Ascendant: Two Halves of the Same Axis